CelanMatjaz/ContactList/README.md

 ## Setup

-1. Fill out the example.env with the values for the database/jwt secret/port
+1. Fill out the `example.env` with the values for the database/jwt secret/port and rename it to `.env`
 2. Install packages in project folder
 3. Run the script `migrate-up` to setup database in project folder
 4. cd into the `client` folder and install packages there